 - 3.1 The Scheme forms a component of a larger programme called the South Humber Industrial Investment Programme ("SHIIP").
-This is central to delivering the growth ambition set out in the new Local Plan of the Council. - 3.2 The programme initially sought to deliver circa 195ha of developable land, including serviced land at the Site, which will in turn assist the creation of investment and jobs.
-It is expected that business rates generated by SHIIP will enable the Council to service the costs of investment. - 3.3 However, a particular throttle on industrial development in the South Humberside Area are the national and international nature conservation designations arising from the importance of the area for birds.
-North Lincolnshire Council has sought to address this through strategic mitigation works which will allow the scale of development proposed3. - 3.4 The programme had initially proposed bringing the Scheme forward through a partnership approach with landowners (as reflected in the initial funding proposals (see Section 5 below).
-On this basis the Local Plan identified that 20 hectares of land from the Site would initially be brought forward.
+This is central to delivering the growth ambition set out in the new Local Plan of the Council. - 3.2 The programme initially sought to deliver circa 195ha of developable land, including serviced land to form the wider business park area, which would in turn assist the creation of investment and jobs.
+It is expected that business rates generated by SHIIP will assist the Council to service the costs of investment to bring the Scheme forward. - 3.3 However, a particular throttle on industrial development in the South Humberside Area are the national and international nature conservation designations arising from the importance of the area for birds.
+This has reduced the area of land which can now be developed for a business park consistent with that constraint.
+North East Lincolnshire Council has sought to make it possible to release more land through strategic mitigation works which will allow the scale of development beyond that now proposed.
+The development of the 62 hectares is not dependent on these mitigation works and can come forward first. - 3.4 The programme had initially proposed bringing the Scheme forward through a partnership approach with landowners (as reflected in the initial funding proposals (see Section 5 below)).
+On this basis the Local Plan identified that 20 hectares of land of the Business Park would initially be brought forward.
+However, the failure to agree terms with key landowners forming the initial phases within the Scheme has meant that this approach was not feasible. - 3.5 The Council now needs to ensure that the development is secured as quickly as possible in order to maximise economic growth and job opportunities which are the underlying reasons for the Scheme.
+Further the Council's financial commitment to the scheme including the pump priming infrastructure and up-front investment is only financially possible because of the financial receipts to the Council from business rates once units are complete and occupied.
+Taking control of the land and the delivery of the development will ensure that it can be brought forward at the necessary speed to deliver the Council's objectives consistent with government policy whilst also ensuring the return on investment made in the infrastructure that is required to bring the Scheme forward.